 One crucial step in vehicle storage is filling your gas tank.
 This will help to prevent moisture and air from entering your tank and damaging your engine.
 In addition, it will help to keep your car's fuel system in good working order.

 Moreover, use a fuel stabilizer to keep the fuel from breaking down and forming varnish when it evaporates.
 This can clog your fuel injectors and carburetor and harm your engine.

 By taking these simple steps, you can help ensure that your car will be ready to hit the road when you are.

 Cover your car with a tarp

 Be sure to roll up your windows before applying the tarp to prevent any bugs or dust from getting inside.
-These tarps typically hug the vehicle tightly, so that there is no risk of them blowing off in high winds.
+These tarps typically hug the vehicle tightly, so there is no risk of them blowing off in high winds.

 Care for your battery

 What to do with your car battery when you store your car for the winter is a matter of some controversy among car specialists.
-However, consulting your owner's manual is always the best course of action.
+However, consulting your owner's manual is always the best action.

-Some specialists suggest removing the battery and placing it on a wooden block so the battery won’t be drained.
-Others will suggest leaving the battery in the car (but disconnecting the negative (-) terminal of the battery).
+Some specialists suggest removing the battery and placing it on a wooden block so the battery won't be drained.
+Others will recommend leaving the battery in the car (but disconnecting the negative (-) terminal of the battery).

 Finally, other car specialists insist that the battery should be left intact in the car to prevent voltage spikes (which can damage various components).